adspiceprospice/codebase_extractor/README.md

   - **Token Optimization**: Include only specific files/folders content to reduce token usage with LLMs
   - **Context Preservation**: Keep the full directory structure for better context awareness
   - **Targeted Analysis**: Focus AI on specific parts of your codebase like one module and its dependencies
+  - **Cost Prediction**: Accurately predict token usage costs with OpenAI models

 ## Limitations

-- Basic token counting (splits on whitespace)
+- Basic token counting is used if tiktoken is not installed
-- May have issues with very large files
+- May have issues with very large files (>10MB)
 - Binary files are detected but not included in the output

 ## Contributing